-For 2011, our primary corporate goals related to our net income or loss for the year, our earnings before interest, taxes, depreciation, amortization and stock compensation expense (which we refer to as "adjusted EBITDA"), our cash flow, our total revenue for the year, and various qualitative objectives.
+For 2012, our primary corporate goals related to our net income or loss for the year, our revenue growth over 2011, and various qualitative objectives.
 Our executive compensation policies for the year were, therefore, designed to incentivize our executive officers to execute against the most significant financial performance objectives and to focus on creation of value for our stockholders.
-We sought to incentivize this performance primarily through cash incentives that were based on our financial performance.
+We sought to incentivize this performance primarily through cash incentives that were based on our financial performance and, to a lesser extent, stock options.

-The highlights of our 2011 executive compensation program were as follows:
+The highlights of our 2012 executive compensation program were as follows: